NSkelsey/aaalm/README.md

 If you are monitoring traffic in tens or hundreds of gigabits per second but do not already know your network's layout, you may have __other problems__.

+#### TODO Visualizing routing paths

+If your packet capture file contains traffic from programs like traceroute, it's possible to visualize these paths.

+Add `@load tracedroute.zeek` to `main.zeek` to generate `route.log`.

 ### Techniques Used

 #### Placing devices in subnets